It’s almost summer here in the U.S. This is a time of year when I see tons of people freak out and try to totally change how they eat.

 If you’re truly ready to let go and change how you think about food, you’re ready for step 2.

-Step 2: Create some bottom lines.
+Step 2: Create bottom lines

 Decide what your bottom lines will be as you change how you think about food.